Accio/accio.github.io/_pages/education.md

 ### 2021

 1. *Working Fields in Pharmaceutical Industry*, the Graduate School of Pharmacy, University of Freiburg, Germany.
-(Planned)

 ### 2019